 Made of brick, beige stucco, terra cotta, and marble, Kingscote was constructed in 1901 for George Jay Gould's son Kingdon Gould.
 Designed in the same Georgian style as the Mansion, Kingscote is so impressive on its own that people often mistake it for the Mansion.
-Kingscote houses the Office of the President as well as the Office of Institutional Advancement and the

-Office of Marketing and Communications.
+Kingscote houses the Office of the President as well as the Office of Institutional Advancement and the Office of Marketing and Communications.
 Hamilton Hall, located behind Kingscote on Seventh Street, houses classrooms, offices, and the Georgian Court-Meridian Health School of Nursing.

-Located on the corner of Fifth Street and Lakewood Avenue, Lake House was purchased by the university in 1945 and started out as a residence hall with an old-fashioned soda shop on the first floor.
+Located on the corner of Fifth Street and Lakewood Avenue, Lake House was purchased by the university in 1945 and started out as a residence hall with an oldfashioned soda shop on the first floor.
 It houses enrollment offices, including the Office of Undergraduate Admissions and the Office of Graduate and Professional Studies (GPS).

-The other buildings on Lakewood Avenue include the former Music Center on the Sixth Street corner, now home to GCU's Applied Behavior Analysis Clinic and the Office of Career Services Corporate Engagement, and Continuing Education; the Guest House and Physical Plant on the south side of Eighth Street; the Eighth Street House; and 851 Lakewood Avenue.
+The other buildings on Lakewood Avenue include the former Music Center on the Sixth Street corner, the Guest House and Physical Plant on the south side of Eighth Street, the Eighth Street House, and 851 Lakewood Avenue.